roguewatt/via-framework/README.md

 - how missing values are handled;
 - whether the sample is excluded when historical availability cannot be reproduced reliably.

-Historical samples must reproduce the source-specific availability state that existed at each Reference Time.
+Historical samples must reproduce the source-specific availability state that existed at each Sample As-of Time.
 Later publications, revisions, corrections, and backfills are ineligible unless they were already available at that time.

 For a regular half-hourly schedule where labels are issued immediately at their Valid Times:

-`Latest Training Reference Time = Cutoff − Maximum Horizon × 30 minutes`
+`Latest Training Sample As-of Time = Cutoff − Maximum Horizon × 30 minutes`

 This is a special case.
 For delayed labels or irregular forecast-period mappings, use the actual label-completeness rule: